Chincoteague Island Virginia

 Chincoteague fishing opportunities cover a broad range of angling styles.
-You can try fishing the surf, piers, bridges, fly fishing, or fish from a boat.
+You can try fishing the surf, piers, bridges, or fish from boats, kayaks, and other craft.
 Anglers bring their personal boat, or choose from rentals, flounder charters, or even charter a boat for a day of deep sea fishing.

 Surf fishing can be done on nearby Assateague National Seashore, either on foot or with a vehicle.
+Fishing access is also available at the Chincoteague Island Fishing Pier.
 Inshore, anglers can enjoy flounder fishing, or target other inshore fish such as croaker, tautog, black sea bass, bluefish, striped bass, or black drum.

 There are hundreds of spots to fish in the ocean off Chincoteague.
 Fishing varies seasonally and every year is different.
-Among the many species that may appear are Spanish, king and atlantic mackerel, houndfish, triggerfish, cobia, amberjack, jack crevelle, rudderfish, bluerunners, spadefish, tripletail, seatrout, croakers, flounder, skipjack tuna, false albacore, Atlantic bonita, bluefish, bluefin tuna, yellowfin tuna, marlin, dolphin, sea bass, tautog, red hake, cod, pollock, bergals, stargazers, and others.
-Local sharks include sharpnose, blacktip, dusky, sandtiger, smoothdog, horndog, hammerhead, brown, blue, mako, tiger and others.
+Among the many species that may appear are Spanish and king mackerel, houndfish, triggerfish, cobia, amberjack, jack crevelle, rudderfish, blue runners, spadefish, tripletail, gray seatrout (weakfish), speckled trout, croakers, flounder, skipjack tuna, false albacore, Atlantic bonita, bluefish, bluefin tuna, yellowfin tuna, marlin, dolphin, sea bass, tautog, red hake, cod, pollock, bergals, stargazers, and others.
+Local sharks include sharpnose, blacktip, dusky, sandtiger, smoothdog, horndog, hammerhead, brown, blue, mako, tiger, and others.

-Some of these fish come in to areas such as Blackfish Banks, Winter Quarter Shoal, etc. A good shoal for inshore fishing is the 28 foot lump.
+Some of these fish come in to areas such as Blackfish Banks, Winter Quarter Shoal, and others.
+Occasionally, fish can be found at the 28 foot lump.
 This area is 12 miles east of Chincoteague.
 The bottom rises abruptly from 100 to 28 feet.
 Schools of small herring or other baitfish are sometimes seen on the surface near the shoal, which attracts bluefish, king mackerel, Spanish mackerel, false albacore, and other species.
 Small spoons, feathers, and planer rigs can be productive when these species are present.